Table of Contents

 Section 1: Vote Counting System.

-DSSL will use ranked choice voting for all Officer and Coordinating Committee positions up for election at scheduled Local Conventions or General Meetings.
+Salt Lake DSA will use ranked choice voting for all Officer and Steering Committee positions up for election at scheduled Local Conventions or General Meetings.
 The Nominations Committee oversees and ensures integrity of election procedures.
 Voting and tabulation may be conducted electronically.

-- Nothing about the use of ranked choice voting will be seen as in conflict with provisions that ensure certain distributions of membership among the Officers and Coordinating Committee (such as gender, race, geographical area, or other area of concern).
+2. Nothing about the use of ranked choice voting will be seen as in conflict with provisions that ensure certain distributions of membership among the Officers and Steering Committee (such as gender, race, geographical area, or other area of concern).

 Section 2: Challenges.